 -

-Set App Pool Identity user
+Setting the App Pool Identity user

 Import-Module WebAdministration $siteName = 'website.com'; $appUser = 'Apppool_User'; $appPassword = 'Apppool_User_Password'; Set-ItemProperty IIS:\AppPools\$siteName -name processModel -value @{userName=$appUser;password=$appPassword;identitytype=3}